 In the United States, the name Hughs is the 9,018th most popular surname with an estimated 2,487 people with that name.

 Migration of the Hughs family to Ireland

 Some of the Hughs family moved to Ireland, but this topic is not covered in this excerpt.

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Hughs:

-Hughs Settlers in the United States in the 17th Century
+Hughs Settlers in United States in the 17th Century

-Hughs Settlers in the United States in the 18th Century
+Hughs Settlers in United States in the 18th Century

-Hughs Settlers in the United States in the 19th Century
+Hughs Settlers in United States in the 19th Century